 2. To Feel Safe

-Of course, this is something they also do in their enclosure.
+Of course, this is something they also do in captivity.
 It could be a reason why they are hiding out and you can’t see them.
 They do this to feel safe from other predators.

 So, it’s nothing to worry about and you may notice they wake up to drink water and then go back into their hide to sleep.